framasoft/mobilizon/docs/administration/index.md

 Edit the file `/etc/nginx/sites-available` and adapt it to your own configuration.

 Test the configuration with `sudo nginx -t` and reload nginx with `systemctl reload nginx`.

+## Optional tasks

+### Geolocation databases

+Mobilizon can use geolocation from MMDB format data from sources like [MaxMind GeoIP](https://dev.maxmind.com/geoip/geoip2/geolite2/) databases or [db-ip.com](https://db-ip.com/db/download/ip-to-city-lite) databases.
+This allows showing events happening near the user's location.

+You will need to download the City database and put it into `priv/data/GeoLite2-City.mmdb`.

+Mobilizon will only show a warning at startup if the database is missing, but it isn't required.